Tour of Kremlin Grounds

 During the Kremlin tour, you will get a deeper insight into the history of the place.

-The Kremlin tour includes a tour of 3 cathedrals+history of its grounds.
+The Kremlin tour includes a tour of 3 cathedrals situated inside the walls of the Kremlin.
 First, the Cathedral of Archangel Michael (Arkhangelsky).
 The Italian architect, Alevisio Novi, built it in the XVI century.
 The works began in 1505 and continued till 1508.
 He managed to unite the traditional architecture of Russia with the elements characteristic of the Italian Renaissance.
-The Kremlin also has the burial places of tsars and princes of Muscovy (except Godunov) beginning from the XIV to the XVIII century.
+The Kremlin also has the burial places of tsars and princes of Muscovy (except Boris Godunov) beginning from the XIV to the XVIII century.
 They are located in the Archangel Michael Cathedral.

 The Cathedral of Annunciation (Blagoveshchensky) was a place of worship for tsars and the royal family.
 The wedding ceremonies and christenings took place there too.
 The team of Pskov masters constructed it at the end of the XV century.
 There are many works of art in the Cathedral of the Annunciation in the Kremlin including old frescoes that date back to 1508, made by Theodosius.
 The iconostasis has works created by Theophanes the Greek, Master Andrey Rublev, Prokhor of Gorodets.